tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 {% endapi-method-spec %}
 {% endapi-method %}

-See the order JSON body in [Swagger UI](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-integration/specs.yaml#/order-integration/sendOrderByBuyerRoute)

 ### JSON objects

 #### Order

 - `companyId`: your Tradecloud company id
 - `supplierAccountNumber`: targetted supplier account number as known in your ERP system
-- `purchaseOrderNumber`: the puchase order number as in your ERP system
+- `purchaseOrderNumber`: the purchase order number as in your ERP system
-- `destination`: the order delivery destination code and address
+- `destination`: the order delivery destination code and address as in your ERP system
-- `terms`: the order terms as already agreed with your supplier
+- `terms`: the order terms as agreed with your supplier
 - `indicators`: the order is `complete`, completely `delivered` or there is `noDeliveryExpected` anymore
 - `contact`: the employee responsible for this order.
 You can either send his/her email or userName as in you ERP system
 - `lines`: provide at least one or multiple purchase order lines.